jundalisay/sp/content/en/research/galileo/new/day-1.md

 So we are no less able to treat this constant and invariable property in a rigid manner than if it belonged to simple and pure mathematics.

-You and the students of mechanics have a wrong opinion on the ability of machines and structures to resist external disturbances.
+You and the students of mechanics have a wrong opinion on:
+- the ability of machines
+- structures to resist external disturbances.

-They think that when they are built of the same material and maintain the same ratio between parts, they are able equally, or rather proportionally, to resist or yield to such external disturbances and blows.
+They think that when they are built of the same material and maintain the same ratio between parts, they are able proportionally to resist or yield to external blows.

-We can demonstrate by geometry that the large machine is not proportionately stronger than the small.
+Geometry shows that the large machine is not proportionately stronger than the small.

-Every machine and structure, whether artificial or natural, has a limit beyond which neither art nor nature can pass.
+**Every machine and structure, whether artificial or natural, has a limit beyond which neither art nor nature can pass.**

  <!-- it is here understood, of course, that the material is the same and the proportion preserved.  -->
 {{< /l >}}